nikhiltc65-star/web-development-practice/README.md

-this repsitary contains some of my practice files
+this repositary contains some of my practice files